ankitects/anki-manual/src/sync-server.md

 ## Installing/Running

 There are various ways you can install and run the server.
+You can use either:
+- the sync server bundled with the desktop version of Anki
+- a separate minimal sync server that doesn't include Anki's GUI dependencies.
+Python and Rust implementations are available.

 ### From a Packaged Build

+This uses the sync server built into the desktop version of Anki as of version 2.1.57+.

 On Windows in a cmd.exe session: